Click the arrow for more information

 If the employee terminates employment with the university, the outstanding balance on the computer loan will be deducted from the last payroll check.
 If the last check is not sufficient to cover the remaining loan balance, the employee will be required to pay the balance prior to final clearance from the university.

-To apply, send a written request including your name, home address, department and the anticipated total amount of purchase and written vendor quote or invoice for the hardware to Tina Sharp at 270-809-3789 or email at email@example.com in the Office of Accounting and Financial Services.
+To apply, send a written request including your name, home address, department and the anticipated total amount of purchase and written vendor quote or invoice for the hardware to Carolyn Pollock, email@example.com.
+She can be reached for questions at 270-809-3789.

 Bicycle Loan Program